 You can further customize the Morse code keyboard by going back to “System -> Languages -> Input.”
 Tap on “Virtual Keyboard -> Gboard -> the Language of your choice -> Morse Code.”

 Scroll down the page to see a list of customization options which include:

-Repeat Keystrokes: This enables you to repeat a keystroke after a certain amount of time has passed while you’re pressing down on the button.
+Repeat Keystrokes: this enables you to repeat a keystroke while holding down the button.

 Sound on Keypress: keys will make a sound to indicate when you have pressed them.

 Mini Keyboard Height: controls the dimensions of the virtual keyboard.

 1. How to Fix ‘Unfortunately Gboard has stopped’ Error on Android?

 If you are getting an error message that says “Unfortunately Gboard has stopped” while switching from English to Morse keyboard layout, it can be due to a corrupted cache or an outdated app version.
 To fix this issue, you can try clearing out the app cache from settings or reinstalling the Gboard app.